United Nations–African Union Mission in Darfur: Authorisation

+Withdrawal

-The new Trump Administration in Washington argued for a reduction in UN peacekeeping budgets during the first half of 2017.
+The Trump government of the United States argued for a reduction in UN peacekeeping budgets during the first half of 2017.
 Possibly arising from this, when the UNAMID mandate was renewed for a further 12 months by the UN Security Council on 29 June 2017, significant reductions in deployed personnel were announced.
 The approved Force strength was to be reduced in two stages.
 By the end of 2017 the authorized numbers of troops and police would be 11,395 and 2,888, respectively.
 To be further reduced by mid-2018 to 8,735 troops (eight battalions) and 2,500 police.
-Reductions in Mission civilian staff were reported to be 426 in Phase 1 (i.e. to 31 December 2017) and a further 147 positions lost in Phase 2 (i.e. to 30 June 2018).
+Reductions in Mission civilian staff were planned to be 426 in Phase 1 (i.e. to 31 December 2017) and a further 147 positions lost in Phase 2 (i.e. to 30 June 2018).

 Leadership and command

 United Nations' missions come under a civilian Head of Mission, usually called the Special Representative of the UN Secretary General.
 UNAMID, as a joint mission, has a civilian head appointed by both the UN Secretary General and AU Commission Chairman.
 In October 2015 Martin Ihoeghian Uhomoibhi (of Nigeria) was appointed as Joint Special Representative for Darfur and Head of UNAMID, succeeding Abiodun Oluremi Bashua (also of Nigeria).
 On 3 April 2017 it was announced that Jeremiah Nyamane Kingsley Mamabolo of South Africa had been appointed as Joint Special Representative and Head of the African Union-United Nations Hybrid Operation in Darfur.